User Experience (UX) Factors

 The Insights column in the Session Logon Duration subfactor table currently provides possible reasons responsible for poor profile load experience.

-Clicking the Possible Reasons link in the Insights column displays the number of users having a profile size larger than the average profile size of users with Excellent and Fair Profile Load experience.
-Profile sizes measured over the last 30 days are used to calculate the average.
-The insights are not derived if this data is unavailable.
+Clicking the Possible Reasons link in the Insights column displays the number of users having a profile size larger than the average profile size of users with excellent and fair profile load experience.

 Profile load insights are derived only in cases where the slow profile load for a poor user is caused by the profile size.
 Other reasons for slow profile load might be the presence of a large number of profile files.